LaDon Roberson knew he’d hit rock bottom seven months ago when he moved into a homeless shelter with his two young children.

 It was, her grandmother surmised, a release of all the stress of worrying about her dad and having to be more grown up than her years.

 “It’s amazing.
 I’m so happy we won a car.
 My daddy doesn’t have much money, but now we have a car and food,” Emory said.

 “He’s like my bestest friend in the world.
 I can talk to him about anything and he’s always there.”

 Ben Clymers will remain open while we work diligently on repairing your vehicles and getting them back to you as soon as possible.
 According to the federal government, our business sector is essential to the economy and we are following all Centers for Disease control (CDC) guidelines.
-We are offering Virtual Pickup and Virtual Dropoff services during this time.
-Simply call and ask any of our representatives to set this up for you.
 Our techs and estimators are wearing gloves and also sanitizing any areas that are being touched.
 Please do not hesitate to reach out if we can assist you with any vehicle repair needs.
 Stay safe!